Khalid Al-Koroni: 2000–2005

 On 10 November 2000, Al-Koroni was appointed as the head coach of Al-Hazem.
-On 27 March 2001, Al-Koroni resigned due to personal reasons.
+On 27 March 2001, Al-Koroni resigned for personal reasons.

 On 1 May 2001, Al-Koroni returned to manage Al-Shoulla for a second time.
 He managed to lead Al-Shoulla to a sixth-placed finish, their highest ever in the top flight.
 He left at the end of the season following the expiration of his contract.

 On 21 May 2002, Al-Koroni returned to manage boyhood club Al-Riyadh for a third time.
 On 4 October 2002, Al-Koroni was sacked by Al-Riyadh.

 On 8 October 2002, Al-Koroni was appointed as the manager of First Division club Al-Wehda.
 Al-Koroni managed to lead Al-Wehda to the First Division and gain promotion to the Premier League.

 On 3 May 2003, Al-Koroni was loaned to Premier League side Al-Ittihad until the end of the season.
 Al-Koroni managed to win the Premier League title after defeating Al-Ahli 3–2 in the final.
 He became the first manager to win both the Premier League title and First Division title in one season.
 Al-Koroni also managed to win the 2003 Saudi-Egyptian Super Cup after defeating Ismaily 1–0 in the final.

 Al-Koroni left Al-Ittihad following the expiration of his loan and returned to Al-Wehda.

 On 2 August 2004, Al-Koroni was appointed as the manager of Al-Riyadh for the fourth time.
 On 4 February 2005, Al-Koroni was sacked by Al-Riyadh.

 On 17 March 2005, Al-Koroni was appointed as the manager of First Division side Al-Hazem.
 Al-Koroni managed to lead Al-Hazem to their first First Division title as well as gain promotion to the top flight for the first time in the club's history.